emmaguo/angular-poller/README.md

     // Get poller.
 This also starts/restarts poller. var myPoller = poller.get(myResource);

     // Update view.
-Most likely you only need to define notifyCallback. myPoller.promise.then(successCallback, errorCallback, notifyCallback);
+Poller promise only gets notified if the request is
+    // successful, so you should use notifyCallback. myPoller.promise.then(null, null, notifyCallback);

     // Stop poller.
     myPoller.stop();